 The financial industry and the City are there to take care of all these details; to ensure the trade is recorded, money transferred from buyer to seller, assets transferred and held in custody, taxes paid (or evaded), dividends or bond coupons received etc. etc. On top of these administrative aspects, there needs to be an efficient way to find a price where buyers are willing to buy and sellers are willing to sell.
 Every buyer can’t discuss the price of the shares they want to buy with every seller over a cup of tea, as they might do with a second hand car.
 There has to be an efficient and continuous auction system, which is what a stock exchange is.
 Most of what the City does is to act as one of the intermediaries who make it possible for savers to invest in assets and, eventually, turn that investment back into cash.
-At each stage, your money changes hands and a fee is paid.
+At each stage, your money changes hands and a fee (or spread) is paid.
 By the time it eventually comes back to you, you hope there is something left.

 DIY investing: the only way to avoid the City